crytic/etheno/README.md

 This requires a master JSON RPC client, so will most often be used in conjunction with Ganache.
 If a local Ganache server is not running, you can simply add that to the command:
 ```
-etheno -t -m -g
+etheno --truffle --manticore --ganache
 ```

 If you would like to run a custom Manticore script instead of the standard Manticore analysis and detectors, it can be specified using the `--manticore-script` or `-r` command.

-This script does not need to import Manticore or isntantiate a `ManticoreEVM` object; Etheno will run the script with a global variable called `manticore` that already contains all of the accounts and contracts automatically provisioned.
-See [the `BrokenMetaCoin` Manticore script](examples/BrokenMetaCoin/ExploitMetaCoinManticoreScript.py) for an example.
+This script does not need to import Manticore or create a `ManticoreEVM` object; Etheno will run the script with a global variable called `manticore` that already contains all of the accounts and contracts automatically provisioned.
+See the [`BrokenMetaCoin` Manticore script](examples/BrokenMetaCoin/ExploitMetaCoinManticoreScript.py) for an example.

 Additional arguments can be passed to Truffle using `--truffle-args`.